unikraft/docs/content/en/community/hackathons/sessions/behind-scenes/content/Work-Items_01.-Set-Up.md

 * `apps/` storing folders for applications
 * `libs/` storing folders for libraries

-You would usually only have a single such hierarchy and add applications and / or libraries in their respective folders and use a single clone of the [`unikraft` repository].
+You would usually only have a single such hierarchy and add applications and / or libraries in their respective folders and use a single clone of the [`unikraft` repository](https://github.com/unikraft/unikraft).
 We create this hierarchy, if not having it created already, by using the commands:

 ```console